beyawnko/Majestic12Realms/README.md

 *Majestik: 12 Realms* is a surreal, mystical journey where players embody a "Starchild"—a cosmic outsider drawn into a realm governed by metaphysical principles and powerful archetypes.
 Traverse twelve unique Realms, each representing a facet of consciousness and universal truths, and uncover the secrets of the Architects, the Twin Moons Lux and Nox, and the enigmatic prophecy of Ascension.

-This project leverages [Easy Survival RPG v5 (ESRPGv5)] for advanced multiplayer RPG systems and includes custom extensions for lore, esoteric gameplay, procedural systems, and isekai manga/anime inspired stylized interaction mechanics.
+This project leverages advanced multiplayer RPG systems and includes custom extensions for lore, esoteric gameplay, procedural systems, and isekai manga/anime inspired stylized interaction mechanics.
 All technical docs will be for internal usage only, GitHub is only for code.

 ---

 ## Features

-### Core Systems (Powered by ESRPGv5)
+### Core Systems
 - Multiplayer survival RPG foundation
 - Inventory, crafting, quests, and dialogue systems
 - Fully replicated building and container systems